google/software-product-sprint/walkthroughs/week-3-libraries/sentiment-analysis/sentiment-analysis-walkthrough.md

 ## Pull Requests

 Your advisor will be reviewing your code to provide feedback and support.
-Follow the directions on the SPS site to create a pull request from your code so your advisor can review it.
+Create a pull request from your code so your advisor can review it.

 You don't have to wait until you're finished to send your code for review.
 In fact, it's better if you send multiple small pull requests instead of one big